Test for DHEA Last updated: Nov 19, 2009

 Test for DHEA

-Although not yet formally validated, DHEA testing can be performed on blood, saliva or urine samples.
-DHEA levels from these sources generally reflect a person's DHEA status.
-The most common blood test to evaluate this hormone is one that measures DHEAS (sulfate).
 When having your blood tested for DHEAS, it is recommended that blood should be drawn 3-4 hours after the last dose, if you are taking DHEA.
 When testing blood levels for DHEA, which has a shorter life than DHEAS in the blood stream, consider testing 2 hours after your last dose.
 Testing at least 12 hours since your last dose of DHEA should reflect unsupplemented levels.

-Test for DHEA can help with the following:
+Test for DHEA can help with the following

-Autoimmune Hyperthyroidism
+Autoimmune

 Some doctors report finding that a high percentage of patients with autoimmune disorders, such as Graves' disease, are also deficient in DHEA, and should be tested.